 By using store-bought pesto sauce, you can have this entire meal on the table in only about 20 minutes.
 In fact, the longest part of the prep process is waiting for the water to boil!

-Note: this post was originally published in 2021 and updated in 2022 with new photos and improved instructions.
+Note: this post was originally published in 2021 and updated in 2022 and 2023 with new photos and improved instructions.
 The recipe was also simplified and improved.

 Why this recipe works

-- Pesto pasta with tuna is a hearty and filling meal, including lots of protein from the canned tuna.
+- This pesto tuna pasta is a hearty and filling meal, including lots of protein from the canned tuna.

 - This recipe is super easy to make with only five ingredients (not including salt and pepper).